sassanh/qnvim/README.md

 ```

 6. Setup locations to your Qt Creator build in Projects tab.
-In the Qt Creator go to `Projects` Tab/Mode (you can select it in the right column) Active project should be `qnvim`, and in Build & Run `Desktop ...` should be selected.
+In the Qt Creator go to `Projects` Tab/Mode (you can select it in the left column) Active project should be `qnvim`, and in Build & Run `Desktop ...` should be selected.
 Under `Desktop ...` select `Run` and in the right side in the `Run` section set Executable to `<full path to>/qt-creator-build/bin/qtcreator` and working directory to `<full path to>/qt-creator-build/bin`

 7. Build and run the project.